vekatze/neut/book/src/overview.md

 _Neut translates a type into a function_ that can discard/copy the values of the type.
 By using those functions, the compiler translates programs so that every variable is used exactly once.

-For example, if a variable is used twice, a translation like the following will happen:
+For example, if a variable is used twice, a translation like the following happens:

 ```neut
 // (before)